cdfredrick/AstroComb_HPF/startup.md

 13. Start "filter_cavity.py"
     - Note: depending on the state of the hysteresis, the offset of the HV amplifier may need to be adjusted in order to find the lock point.
 This is found in the state settings as "y_voltage"
 14. Reset the Nufern amplifier to a known state
-    - Note: steps 1-6 **cannot** be done remotely.
-The nufern control panel is located inside the comb enclosure.
+    - Note: steps 2-9 **cannot** be done remotely.
+The Nufern control panel is located inside the comb enclosure.
-    1. Open the nuAmp GUI
+    1. Open the nuAmp GUI, ensure that the output is at 0%
     2. Engage the interlock button (push in)
     3. Turn the key to the off ("0") position
     4. Disconnect power (4-pin)
+	5. Turn the key and cycle the interlock button to release trapped charges.
+Ensure key and interlock are in the off position before proceeding
-    5. Reconnect power
+    6. Reconnect power
-    6. Turn the key to the "1" position (the next position after "1")
+    7. Turn the key to the "1" position (the next position after "1")
-    7. On the nuAmp GUI, ensure that the output is at 0%
     8. Disengage the interlock button (pull out)
     9. Turn the key to "enable" position (the next position after "1")
+	10. Enable output of the Nufern amplifier at 0% in the nuAmp GUI
+	Note: On initialization, the temperature reading will be inaccurate until after the Nufern has been fully enabled in the GUI.
+It should read room temperature soon after the output has turned on.
 15. Turn on the OSA
     - Note: this step **cannot** be done remotely
     1. Press the front panel power button and skip the on-screen instructions.